ALIGN-analoglayout/ALIGN-public/README.md

 [![CircleCI](https://circleci.com/gh/ALIGN-analoglayout/ALIGN-public.svg?style=svg)](https://circleci.com/gh/ALIGN-analoglayout/ALIGN-public)
 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/2aeb84c0f14949909bcd342b19721d01)](https://app.codacy.com/app/ALIGN-analoglayout/ALIGN-public?utm_source=github.com&utm_medium=referral&utm_content=ALIGN-analoglayout/ALIGN-public&utm_campaign=Badge_Grade_Settings)

-#ALIGN: Analog Layout, Intelligently Generated from Netlists
+# ALIGN: Analog Layout, Intelligently Generated from Netlists
 ALIGN is an open source automatic layout generator for analog circuits developed under IDEA program led by University of Minnesota funded by DARPA.
 The ALIGN flow includes circuit annotation, cell generation and placement and routing steps to generate a GDS from an input spice netlist.
 Circuit annotation creates multiple hierarchies in the input netlist to implement the design in using a hierarchical approach.
-Design rules are abstracted from PDK into a json format.
+Design rules are abstracted from PDK into a JSON format.
 A mock PDK based on FinFET technology is provided with this repository which is being used by cell generator and Placer and Router to generate layout.

 ## Inputs:
  * Unannotated [spice netlist](examples/telescopic_ota/telescopic_ota.sp)